-These sweet potato black bean burgers combine mashed sweet potatoes and black beans with sweet corn, spicy jalapeno and pantry seasonings for a flavorful vegan burger even meat eaters will love!
-Cook and enjoy these gluten-free veggie burgers right away or form and freeze for a future quick and easy lunch or dinner.
+These gluten-free sweet potato black bean burgers combine mashed sweet potatoes and black beans with sweet corn, spicy jalapeno and pantry seasonings for a flavorful vegan burger even meat eaters will love!
+Cook and enjoy them right away or form and freeze for a future quick and easy lunch or dinner.

 If you're a regular follower of Watch Learn Eat, what I'm about to say may shock you...

 These burgers are NOT made with chickpeas!